-We have trained volunteers, some who have been with us for 28 years, and others who are just beginning.
-Our responders have anywhere from 8 to 40 plus hours accumulated training, plus 8 hours of refresher courses each year.
+Some volunteers have been with us for the entire 29 years and others are just beginning.
+Our responders have anywhere from 8 to 40 plus hours accumulated training plus 8 hours of refresher courses each year.
 We average 250 to 300 volunteers at any one time, with 100 to 150 with enough training and experience to respond immediately to an oil spill.

-IOSA works closely with other oil spill responders in our local trainings and in state and industry oil spill drills.
-With these yearly drills, IOSA is closely integrated into the oil spill response community and has good working relationships with the other participants.
+IOSA works closely with other oil spill response organizations in our local trainings as well as State and industry oil spill drills.
+These drills closely integrates IOSA into the oil spill response community with whom we have good long term working relationships.

 Spill types reported to IOSA